bkudaimi/Project-Portfolio/README.md

+# About

+My name is Bilal Kudaimi and I am a data scientist who is passionate about helping humanity through data science/coding projects.
+Whether it be machine learning algorithms, applications, or just exploratory data analysis, I want to leave a positive impact on the world!

+# Projects

-#### This repository showcases 10 projects I have completed in the past in both programming and machine learning.
+#### The following are 10 of the projects I have completed in the past in both programming and machine learning.

 #### Each project has the following naming scheme: PROJECT_PURPOSE
 ###### PROJECT specifies what the project was for (application, model, presentation, etc).
 ###### PURPOSE provides a short snippet of what was accomplished.